ishi/zf-crud-extension/README.markdown

-This is extension library provading CRUD functionality to ZF based application.
+Extension library provading CRUD functionality to ZF based application.

-How to install.
+This is my play with Zend Framework inspired by [Batman](https://github.com/wilgucki/) and based on his [UniversalZF](https://github.com/wilgucki/UniversalZF)

+Installation.
 Clone repository under your 'library' directory and name it 'Crud'